oasis-open/cti-stix-elevator/README.rst

   -h, --help            show this help message and exit

-  --incidents           Incidents will be included in the conversion.

   --missing-policy {use-custom-properties,add-to-description,ignore}
                         Policy for including STIX 1.x content that cannot be represented directly in STIX 2.x.
 The default is 'add-